Why Does Bitcoin Have Value?

 Scarcity alone is not enough for a good to work as money, it needs some more qualities to make it useful.
 An important one is durability.
 Truffles would not qualify as money, although they are hard to find and therefore rare.
 However, they would rot quickly, so they cannot be used in the long run.
 The same is true for metals that corrode.
 One important reason why gold works so well to store value is its durability.
 A gold coin found today after thousands of years would not have lost its purchasing power.

 Bitcoins are durable, too.
 As long as there is electricity and the Internet, Bitcoins will survive.
 Even if the Internet is shut down for a while, as soon as it recovers and the Bitcoin blockchain has been stored on only one computer, the Bitcoin protocol will keep on running.
 Some people are worried that without electricity and the Internet, Bitcoin cannot exist.
-This is true, however, these two achievements of civilisation are not likely to disappear.
+This is ture, however, these two achievements of civilisation are not likely to disappear.
 Without electricity and the Internet, we would have much bigger problems, think of malfunctioning supply chains or grocery storage.
 I think it is safe to assume that there will always be enough engineering skills to provide electric energy and a well running global computer network, because humanity cannot live without it anymore.

 Divisibility